 Sign in to Services & subscriptions with your Microsoft account.
 If you have more than one Microsoft account, make sure you're signing in with the one that applies to the subscription you want to set up recurring billing for.

-Select Turn on recurring billing and then follow the instructions.
+Select Turn on recurring billing.

 If your subscription has already expired, a link to Renew might be listed next to it.
 If you don't see Renewnext to the expired subscription, you can buy a new one at Microsoft Store.

 To set up recurring billing for a subscription with a prepaid card or code, select Payment & billing under the subscription and then select Redeem a card or code.
-The option to Redeem a card or code may be located under Manage.

 Check your inbox for an email that confirms recurring billing.
 If you don't see it in your inbox, check your junk mail or spam folder.

 Common reasons why you can't turn on recurring billing

 Past-due balance: If your subscription isn't working even though recurring billing is enabled, you may have a past-due balance on your Microsoft account.
 For more info, see Pay for a past-due Microsoft subscription.